 What are we looking for?

 We are looking for people who are passionate about museums and with sharing our collections far and wide!
 You do not need to be affiliated with University College London or a UCL student to volunteer with us, nor do you need to have any previous museum experience.
 All we ask for is a willingness to learn.
-In particular, we are looking for people who have:
+We would love to hear from you if you:

-• An interest in museums, galleries, and / or our collections, and who are excited to share this passion with our visitors.
+• Are interested in museums and / or our collections, and are excited to share your passion with visitors.

-• Good communication skills and the ability to connect with people in a clear and friendly way.
+• Have good communication skills and the ability to connect with people in a clear and friendly way.

-• The ability to give a regular commitment to the museums, attending a minimum of two volunteer shifts per calendar month.
+• Can commit to attending a minimum of two volunteer shifts per calendar month.

-• Willingness to feedback on the volunteer experience at the UCL Museums so we can continually improve our volunteer opportunities.
+• Are willing to feedback on the volunteer experience at UCL Museums so we can continually improve the programme.

 What can we offer you?